 We recognise that for some clients it may be daunting to take the first step.
 You're welcome to make a referral on their behalf, however, it is important that they are copied in the email correspondence.
 We will respond by providing the relevant information about what's on offer and which therapists have availability for assessment.

-Each of our therapists operate on a self-employed basis and they have professional liability insurance.
+Yes, we are fully insured.
+Also, each of our therapists operate on a self-employed basis and they have professional liability insurance.

 Yes, we are members of different professional bodies such as the British Association for Counselling and Psychotherapy (BACP), United Kingdom Council for Psychotherapy (UKCP), Society for Dialectical Behaviour Therapy (SfDBT), British Association for Behavioural and Cognitive Psychotherapies (BABCP) or Health and Care Professions Council (HCPC).
 Their ethical frameworks govern our work.